wolfSSL/wolfssl-examples/certfields/README.md

 ORG UNIT = Consulting (10)
 ```

 EXAMPLE B: (Assuming you've built and run the certgen_with_altnames example from
             wolfssl-examples/certgen/ directory)

+NOTE: Must configure with `--enable-opensslall` to see the IP address output!

 ```
 $ ./app ../certgen/newCert.der ECC